NadineParrish/personalportfolio/README.md

 # personalportfolio

-All portfolio projects separated by branches.
-To access addition portfolio piece please contact me.
+All portfolio projects are separated by branches.
+Details in the About Me will briefly overview each project.